Navy eReader Device

-Navy eReader Device (NeRD) is an e-reader developed by the United States Navy's General Library Program for use aboard its submarines.
+Navy eReader Device (NeRD) is an e-reader developed in collaboration between the United States Navy's General Library Program and Findaway World to provide books aboard its submarines.
+This device is not available to the general public.

 E-reader

-Released in May 2014, it gives sailors accessibility to the Navy's library and various books while on a submarine that has limited storage space for paper books; sailors are normally on a six-month deployment and have some downtime for reading.
-Each submarine is assigned five NeRDs.
-In late 2014, the Navy started released the device to its surface fleet, distributing over 1,170 NeRDs.
+Released in May 2014, the device gives sailors access to the Navy's library and various books while on a submarine with limited storage space for paper books.
+The first release included around 350 devices, and each submarine was assigned five NeRDs.

 Each NeRD costs the Navy $3,000, but most of the cost is e-book licensing so the material costs are minimal.
-It has adjustable font types and sizes, includes a carrying case, is not equipped with internet capabilities due to security concerns and will be not available to the general public.
+It has adjustable font types and sizes, includes a carrying case.
+For security purposes, the device is not equipped with internet capabilities.

 Titles included

 It is loaded with nearly 300 books in a wide variety of genres as well as many Tom Clancy novels.
 Some of the included books: